Matthew Taylor (footballer, born 1981): Northampton Town

 On 1 August 2016, Taylor signed for newly promoted League One club Northampton Town on a one-year contract.
 He debuted on the opening day of 2016–17 in a 1–1 draw at home to Fleetwood Town.
 His first goal for Northampton came from a 20-yard free kick in a 3–2 victory at home to Milton Keynes Dons on 4 September, and this was followed up with a goal in the following match, a 2–0 win at home to Walsall.
 Taylor finished the season with 48 appearances and eight goals, and signed a one-year contract extension after a clause in his contract was triggered.

 Swindon Town

 On 22 August 2017, Taylor signed for League Two club Swindon Town on a one-year contract.
 Four days later, Taylor made his debut during Swindon's 3–0 home defeat against Crawley Town, replacing Amine Linganzi in the 53rd minute.
 On 22 September 2017, Taylor scored his first goal for Swindon in their 2–0 away victory over newly promoted Forest Green Rovers, doubling the visitors lead in the 91st minute.

 On 6 June 2018, Taylor signed a new one-year deal with Swindon, agreeing to continue his player/coach role.
 In March 2019, Taylor announced his intention to retire from football at the end of the 2018–19 season.

 Coaching career

+Early years

-Taylor completed his coaching badges during his playing career and spent time working alongside Luton Town’s under-16s team while at West Ham United.
+Taylor completed his coaching badges during his playing career and spent time working alongside Luton Town's under-15 and under-16 teams while at West Ham United.